-Halfway House for Addicts
+Halfway house for addicts.

 However, treatment alone is not enough.
 Once the addict finishes the residential treatment program, they may want to return home and resume their life.
 Unfortunately, doing this makes the risk of relapse very high.
-Going straight from the safe environment of the treatment center to the environment they were using in can be a dangerous move.
+Going straight from the treatment center to the environment they were using in can be a dangerous move.
 Slowly transitioning back into the real world with a strong support system is a much better option.
 This is where halfway houses for addicts come in.

-Why Choose a Halfway House?
+Why choose a Halfway house?

 Sober living homes are not technically different from a halfway house, so people sometimes use the terms interchangeably.
 Today, people are learning to equate sober living with a higher level of care, better facilities and fewer state-funded patients.
 The term “halfway house” has been around for much longer than “sober living.”
 It makes sense that it has taken time for the public to come to understand the differences.

-Cost of Halfway Houses in Texas
+Cost of halfway houses in Texas?

 The term “halfway house” is often used interchangeably with “sober living house.”
 It has become common knowledge in recent years that a halfway house is the best option for an addict leaving treatment.
-For this reason, most cities will have a variety of halfway houses to choose from.
+For this reason, most cities will have a variety of houses to choose from.
 Options include male- and female-only housing, housing for those with a dual diagnosis of addiction and mental illness, and age- and sexual orientation-specific housing.